xdmushui/partner-center-sdk/develop/create-a-referral.md

     }
   ],
   "inviteContext": {
-    "notes": "Hi Microsoft, I would like your support moving Contoso Inc to Dynamics 365", "invitedByOrganizationId": "string"
+    "notes": "Hi Microsoft, I would like your support in migrating Contoso Inc to Dynamics 365", "invitedByOrganizationId": "string"
   }
 }